RSSchermer/web_glitz.rs/README.md

 # WebGlitz - Low Level web-graphics framework for Rust

-WebGlitz is a "Rusty" abstraction that aims to make it safer and more pleasant to use WebGL 2.0, without adding much additional runtime overhead to the core render-loop.
+WebGlitz is a "Rusty" abstraction on top of WebGL 2.0 that aims to make it safer and more pleasant to use without adding much additional runtime overhead to the core render-loop.
 The API is heavily inspired by modern graphics API's like Vulkan and Metal.